michaelagbiaowei/100-days-of-code/day-4/exe-2/README.md

 **Instructions**

 Write a program which will select a random name from a list of names.
-The person selected will have to pay for everyboy's food bill.
+The person selected will have to pay for everybody's food bill.

 **Important:** You are not allowed to use the choice() function.